 These are the same characteristics that we look for in our students.

 Our graduates have gone on to lead exciting, varied careers in this growing field, and are in demand in clinics, wellness centres, and spas.
 When an employer has one of our grads on staff, they want more!
-Each year, more than 95% of MH Vicars graduates report that they are working as much as they want to within a year of finishing the program.
+Each year, more than 95% of Vicars graduates report that they are working as much as they want to within a year of finishing the program.